It takes a talented team of specialists to build a 1,700km freight rail track between Melbourne and Brisbane.

-Richard is CEO for the Inland Rail Programme and reports to ARTC CEO, John Fullerton.
+Richard is CEO for the Inland Rail Program and reports to ARTC CEO, John Fullerton.
 Richard oversees the delivery of both the development and construction elements of Inland Rail.

 He has over 35 years' senior management experience in the private and public sector infrastructure market including in CEO and Managing Director roles, as well as executive and non-executive Board of Director positions with some of the world’s largest engineering and construction companies, including Cardno, GHD and Parsons.